 Role: Suicide Bereavement Liaison Officer

-Location: Cork and Kerry with travel between locations (community knowledge of the region is essential)
+Location: Galway with travel across county (community knowledge of the region is essential)

 Hours: 24 hours over 3 days per week